omri30000/Gallery/README.md

+# Gallery Project
-this is Omri Zaiman's gallery project
+This is a gallery project (images organizer) for windows OS created with sqlite3 DB